Blog

 All registered voters may vote early in person at their county board of elections (BOE) or early voting center as designated by the county.

-• For the November 2022 General Election, early voting starts on October 12 and includes the two Saturdays, the Sunday and the Monday before Election Day.
+• For the November 2024 General Election, early voting starts on Tuesday, October 8 and runs through Sunday, November 3.

 Click here to find your county BOE.
 And click here for the current voting schedule.